loveencounterflow/coffeenode-mojikura/README.md

 in a homogenous, simple structure.

+## Implementation Status

+Be warned that only portions of this code are readily usable now; everything is in flux.

 ## Intro: Phrasal Databases

 Phrases are modelled on natural language and have three main parts: the subject (identifying the entity